diegov-wtpmi/diegov-wtpmi/README.md

 - 👋 Hi, I’m Diego Vasquez-Salgado!
--     I work at We The People MI as the Field Program Data Manager
+-     I work at We The People MI as one of the Data Associates!
-- 👀 I’m interested in learning more about SQL and Python as coding languages
+- 👀 I’m interested in learning more about SQL and Python.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use GitHub, how to use Beekeeper, and more.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not sure yet haha.
-- 📫 How to reach me ...
+- 📫 Reach me at diegov@wethepeoplemi.org

 <!---
 diegov-wtpmi/diegov-wtpmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.